rnewton5-2nd/PrologMobile/README.md

 hitting either `http://localhost:5000/organizations/summaries` or `https://localhost:5001/organizations/summaries` will work.

 Note: I was recieving an "Over Rate Limit" message from the server when I was sending many requests over rapidly.
-To get around this, I had to limit the number of concurrent requests to the server, and I implemented a retry loop which waits one second before trying again.
+To get around this, I had to limit the number of concurrent requests to the server.
+I also implemented a retry loop which waits one second before trying again if the message is recieved.

 ### Tests
 To run tests, navigate to the PrologMobileApp.Tests folder and run